Torabiy/HLS-CMDS/README.md

 We would like to acknowledge the Mohawk Institute for Applied Health Sciences (IAHS) for their assistance in data collection using the patient simulators.

 ## Citation:
-If you use this code or the associated dataset in your research, please cite the following paper:
+If you use this code in your research, please cite the following paper:
 - Torabi, Y., Shirani, S., & Reilly, J. P. (2024), Manikin-Recorded Cardiopulmonary Sounds Dataset Using Digital Stethoscope, arXiv preprint, https://doi.org/10.48550/arXiv.2410.03280